bbcarchdev/res_moodle_stack/README.md

     Default region name [None]: eu-west-1 (or your default region if different) Default output format [None]:

-### Create Docker ECR registries and push Moodle plugin images
+### Create Docker ECR registries and push RES Moodle stack images

 Create an ECS Container repository to store each docker image into.
 I did this via the web console (https://eu-west-1.console.aws.amazon.com/ecs/home?region=eu-west-1#/repositories) and ended up with these repositories: